veebch/thedailygrind/README.md

 [![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UCz5BOU9J9pB_O0B8-rDjCWQ?label=YouTube&style=social)](https://www.youtube.com/channel/UCz5BOU9J9pB_O0B8-rDjCWQ)

 **Problem statement:** Moving between grind sizes for different brew methods can be a mild frustration on some coffee grinders.
-Remembering where the last grind was, is not always easy.
+Remembering where the last grind was is not always easy.

 This is an attempt to smooth out the workflow and an excuse to play with a pi pico microcontroller, which has been on the to-do list for a while.